Humanitarian ceasefire in Gaza Strip extended

-BAKU, Azerbaijan, November 30.
-By agreement between Israel and the Gaza Strip, the humanitarian ceasefire regime has been extended for the purpose of prisoner exchange, Israeli media said, Trend reports.
+BAKU, Azerbaijan, December 1.
+By agreement between Israel and the Gaza Strip, the humanitarian ceasefire regime has been extended for the purpose of hostage exchange, Trend reports.

-On November 24, the Gaza Strip entered into a four-day humanitarian truce in accordance with an agreement negotiated between Hamas and Israel.
+As part of the ceasefire, 10 more hostages held by Hamas in the Gaza Strip will be released, mostly women and children.

 A combined attack was carried out on Israel on October 7.
 From the beginning, a massive rocket attack began from the territory of the Gaza Strip, followed by the penetration of militants by land, water, and air.